hazelcast/hazelcast-python-client/docs/getting_started.rst

 configuration of the client, setting up a cluster, and provides a simple application that uses a distributed map in Python client.

+..
+Note:: See :ref:`getting_started_asyncio:getting started - asyncio api (beta)` for getting started with the the asyncio API.

 Requirements
 ------------

 - Windows, Linux/UNIX or Mac OS X
-- Python 3.7 or newer
+- Python 3.11 or newer
-- Hazelcast 4.0 or newer
+- Hazelcast 5.0 or newer
-- `Supported Java virtual machine <https://docs.hazelcast.com/hazelcast/latest/deploy/versioning-compatibility#supported-java-virtual-machines>`
+- `Supported Java virtual machine <https://docs.hazelcast.com/hazelcast/latest/deploy/versioning-compatibility#supported-java-virtual-machines>`__
 - Latest Hazelcast Python client

 Working with Hazelcast Clusters